 Industrial City: New Haven Regional Dominance (1870-1921)

 The first horse-drawn streetcar was built in 1861 to connect Fair Haven and Westville through Downtown New Haven.
 The streetcar lines became a catalyst for development as suburban neighborhoods grew up along its routes.
-Blatchley Avenue was one of the early streetcar suburbs to be laid out and was quickly followed by Edgewood, Whitney-Orange, and lower Howard Avenue.
-Unlike the pedestrian-oriented satellite villages from earlier, these transit-oriented neighborhoods were overwhelmingly residential and dependent on Downtown for work, cultural amenities, and shopping.
+Blatchley Avenue was one of the early streetcar suburbs to be subdivided and was quickly followed by Edgewood, Whitney-Orange, and lower Howard Avenue.
+Unlike the pedestrian-oriented satellite villages of yore, these transit-oriented neighborhoods were overwhelmingly residential and dependent on Downtown for work, cultural amenities, and shopping.

 While the city expanded on all sides, the older sections of the city simultaneously grew denser.
 The Nine Squares saw the construction of sky scrapers, and undeveloped lots in the satellite villages welcomed row houses and apartment buildings.
 Immigrants from Eastern and Southern Europe supplied the city with a labor force for its factories and settled in older neighborhoods creating ethnic enclaves.

 The centering effect of the railroad in combination with the streetcar’s ability to extend the city fabric, created a large continuous city stretching beyond the municipal boundaries of New Haven.
 Not surprisingly, in 1874, the Town of Fair Haven joined with the City of New Haven; followed in 1881 by the annexation of the east shore of the Quinnipiac River from East Haven by the City, which preceded a consolidation of Town and City government (the Annex remained a separate entity within the City until 1959 and it was not until 1921 that Westville began paying City taxes).